 - Move the floss up and down the sides of your teeth, forming a “C” shape around the tooth

 - Floss behind your back teeth too, even though there isn’t an adjacent tooth there!

 - If you have difficulties using string floss, grab a plastic, y-shaped disposable flosser.

-The recommendation of the CDA continues to be that patient brush twice a day with a fluorinated toothpaste, floss or use interdental cleaning once a day, and see their dentists on a regular basis.
+The recommendation of the CDA continues to be that patients brush twice a day with fluorinated toothpaste, floss or use interdental cleaning once a day, and see their dentists on a regular basis.
 Therefore, we recommend that you floss daily, but floss correctly!
 If you are still unsure how to properly floss, don’t hesitate to come in and ask us at Peak Dental!